firebase/flutterfire/packages/firebase_crashlytics/README.md

 1. Select the `Build Phases` tab.
 1. Click `+ Add a new build phase`, and select `New Run Script Phase`.
 1. Add `${PODS_ROOT}/Fabric/run` to the `Type a script...` text box.
 1. If you are using Xcode 10, add the location of `Info.plist`, built by your app, to the `Build Phase's Input Files` field.
    E.g.: `$(BUILT_PRODUCTS_DIR)/$(INFOPLIST_PATH)`

+### Add-to-app

+If you're using Crashlytics in an add-to-app scenario (whether to use Crashlytics in your Flutter module or to share the Crashlytics library between your native host app and your Flutter module), the same Android and iOS instructions apply.

+Add the `firebase_crashlytics` dependency on your Flutter module's `pubspec.yaml`.
+Then perform the setup steps on your host application rather than the `.android` or `.ios` folders of your Flutter module.

+#### Version resolution

+In add-to-app, it's possible that both your host application and your Flutter module (indirectly via a plugin) will specify a dependency on a version of the Crashlytics library.
+For instance on Android, this happens in:

+1. `[your host application]/build.gradle`
+1. `[your Flutter module]/pubspec.yaml` -> `firebase_crashlytics/android/build.gradle`

+The specified versions may not be the same version.
+Both Gradle and CocoaPods will attempt to do version resolution such that your application only bundles one instance of the Crashlytics library.
+However, if 2 very different versions are depended on, such as 2 different major versions, compile or runtime errors can occur.

 ### Use the plugin